 There are sports heroes that are truly good and a good influence.
 Yet there are so many that don’t care that they are role models for their old neighborhoods.
 They could try to be a positive influence and show impressionable kids that they can bust out and have a better life.
 Now you see just as many with criminal records and nobody bats an eye.

 Hollywood used to have a code of conduct with it too.
 Yes, it caused many gay men to have to hide.
 Yet you could look to Cary Grant and Rock Hudson.
 They were not perfect but it forced them to keep their antics secret because if they were exposed there was the shame, of the public exposure.

 Bring back the admirable hero.
 Not the antihero.
 Not a complex hero either.
 There are interesting stories told by that but tell the story that your grandmother would like to hear.
 There are so many advantages to that.

-In my thoughts and opinion is that boys need to be boy you have to understand what it is like to be a boy in their teen yearsBoys need positive role models in their life.
+My thoughts and opinions are that boys need to be boys you have to understand what it is like to be a boy in their teen yearsBoys need positive role models in their life.
 Someone to show them how to be a man.Click To Tweet